On the Origin of Pulsar and Magnetar Magnetic Fields: Discussion and Conclusions

 That there is enough kinetic energy in PNS convection to correspond to strong magnetic fields in equipartition (Figure~\ref{fig:equipartition}) is not new \citep{Endeve2010,Endeve2012,Obergaulinger2014}.
 This fact suggests that on small scales magnetar-magnitude fields are naturally generated in every NS at birth.
 However, the dynamo studies of \citet{Christensen2006}, \citet{Olson2006}, and \citet{Christensen2009} provide reason to believe that when sufficient rotation is present, large-scale, dipolar fields of magnetar magnitude will in fact arise.
 This connection is strengthened by the presence of large values of helicity in the regions of interest (Figures~\ref{fig:3d_helicity} and~\ref{fig:helicity}), which drives large-scale field growth in mean-field theory \citep{Charbonneau2014}.

 The scaling results we employ only predict the state of the magnetic field once it has reached nonlinear saturation.
 In order for convective dynamos to be relevant to NS field amplification, there must be sufficient time for field growth while convection lasts (i.e., before the core has fully deleptonized and cooled).
 Rough estimates of relevant timescales (see \S\ref{sec:dynamo_scaling}), as well as more detailed linear mode analysis (\S\ref{sec:convection}), indicate that there is ample time for exponential growth of at least a factor of $10^6$ in field strength.
-The $9\ \msun$ models we analyze are run to ${\sim}2$ seconds after bounce, and, while convection may begin to diminish by this time (Figure~\ref{fig:luminosities}), conditions are still amenable to the generation of strong dipolar fields in the low-Rossby-number regime.
+The $9\ \msun$ models we analyze are run to ${\sim}2\ \seconds$ after bounce, and, while convection may begin to diminish by this time (Figure~\ref{fig:luminosities}), conditions are still amenable to the generation of strong dipolar fields in the low-Rossby-number regime.

 Our focus has been on using dynamo scaling relations to inform PNS field generation.
 We note, however, that data for PNS fields can inform the general study of dynamos.
 The objects we consider have very different diffusion physics compared to planetary interiors and low-mass stars, with particularly high conductivities and with neutrino-mediated momentum and thermal diffusivities.
-While some dimensionless characterizations of our models (e.g.\ Rossby, Reynolds, and Prandtl numbers) are roughly commensurate with studies in different regimes, others (e.g.\ magnetic Reynolds and magnetic Prandtl numbers) are much larger.
+While some dimensionless characterizations of our models (e.g.\ Rossby, Reynolds, and Prandtl numbers) are roughly commensurate with studies in different regimes, others (e.g.\ magnetic Reynolds and magnetic Prandtl numbers $\rem$ and $\prm$) are much larger.
 We refer the reader to Appendix~\ref{sec:diffusivities} for more details about the diffusivities and dimensionless numbers in our models.
-Though explicit numerical tests with realistic magnetic diffusivities are intractable, we assume, and there is reason to believe \citep{Christensen2009}, that for sufficiently large dimensionless numbers the behavior of dynamos should enter an asymptotic regime and lose its dependence on these numbers.
-This assumption, and indeed the range of validity for dynamo scaling, will be tested over time as more PNS simulations are compared to NS observations.